 (1) under section 11 of the Civil Evidence Act 1968 of a conviction of an offence, or

-(1) the type of conviction, finding or adjudication and its date,
+(a) the type of conviction, finding or adjudication and its date;

-(2) the court or Court-Martial which made the conviction, finding or adjudication, and
+(b) the court or Court-Martial which made the conviction, finding or adjudication; and

-8.2 The claimant must specifically set out the following matters in his particulars of claim where he wishes to rely on them in support of his claim:
+8.2 The claimant must specifically set out the following matters in the particulars of claim where they wish to rely on them in support of the claim –

-(8) any facts relating to mitigation of loss or damage.
+(8) any facts relating to a claim for mitigation expenditure.

-9.1 Where a claim is for a sum of money expressed in a foreign currency it must expressly state:
+9.1 Where a claim is for a sum of money expressed in a foreign currency it must state –

 (1) that the claim is for payment in a specified foreign currency,